MicrosoftDocs/defender-docs/defender-endpoint/tamperprotection-macos.md

 - `configuration_local`, `configuration_portal`, `configuration_default` tells the mode that would be used, *if the corresponding configuration channel was used*.
 (As an example, you can configure tamper protection to the "block" mode via an MDM profile, and `configuration_default` tells you `audit`.
 It only means that *if you remove* your profile, and the mode wasn't set with `mdatp config` or through Security Portal, then it uses the default mode, which is `audit`.)

 > [!NOTE]
 > You need to inspect Microsoft Defender's logs to get the same information prior to version 101.98.71.
-See below for an example.
+Here's an example.

 ```console
 $ sudo grep -F '[{tamperProtection}]: Feature state:' /Library/Logs/Microsoft/mdatp/microsoft_defender_core.log | tail -n 1
 ```

 [!INCLUDE [Microsoft Defender for Endpoint Tech Community](../includes/defender-mde-techcommunity.md)]